 2. What is your application deadline?

-Applications must be electronically submitted (or postmarked) by March 3, 2014.
-CAS (formerly LSDAS) materials do not need to be received by this deadline, although it is in an applicant's best interest to submit materials in a timely manner.
+Our priority application deadline is March 1.
+Applications, all required essays or explanations, and all Credential Assembly Service materials must be electronically submitted (or postmarked) by May 1, 2020.
 Applicants who wish to be considered for merit-based scholarships are strongly encouraged to apply by December 31.
-All complete files will have an initial decision (admit, waitlist, deny) by May 1.
 We will continue to admit people from the waitlist throughout the course of the late spring and summer, including until the first day of orientation if necessary.

 4. Do you have an early decision program?